aigeezer/claude-project-agents/QUICK_START.md

 # 🚀 Quick Start Guide

+**Note: This guide is for Claude Desktop App users.
+The MCP tools will not work in the web-based version of Claude.**

 Welcome to the Claude Project Management Agent Pipeline!
 This guide will get you up and running in minutes.

 ## Step 1: Clone the Repository